SunCam: Online Continuing Education Classes

 By: Raymond L. Barrett, Jr., PhD, PE

 Course Documents, Test Previews and other resources above may attempt to open or download Adobe PDF files.
 Most modern browsers have built-in PDF readers If you have problems opening this file in your browser, check your browser's or computer system's settings.
-You can also Download a copy of Adobe PDF reader or we can send them as an email attachment.
-(We cannot email streaming videos at the moment.)
-Send PDF Files via Email.
+You can also Download a copy of Adobe PDF reader.

 This continuing education course is written specifically for professional engineers with the objective of relating to and enhancing the practice of engineering.

 This course covers the methodology for developing a digital controller using a modern digital controls approach.
 Model development for both analog and digital representations are shown and performance compared.
 The time-shift "q" operator is introduced in accordance with the Zero-Order Hold (ZOH) behavior produced by the sampling and analog-to-digital converter used in the loop.
 The time-shift operator is used to produce an error predictor and model-prediction errors used to produce control equations.